 He has performed as a member of the Aspen Philharmonic Orchestra, Atlantic Symphony, Baltimore Baroque Band, Boston Chinese Musicians Association, Boston Microtonal Society, Boston Modern Orchestra Project (BMOP), Bridgeport Symphony, East Coast Scoring, Equilibrium Ensemble, Hub New Music, Ibis Ensemble, Les Enfants d'Orpheé, Odyssey Opera, Orchestra of Indian Hill, Peabody Concert Orchestra, Royal Academy Symphony Orchestra, Royal Academy Viol Consort, Richmond Philharmonic Orchestra, Verdant Vibes, and the Video Game Orchestra (Boston) in venues such as Boston's Symphony Hall, the Duke's Hall at the Royal Academy, Philharmonie de Paris, Berliner Philharmonie, KKL Luzern, Hamburg's Elbphilharmonie, the Koelner Philharmonie (Cologne), the Kennedy Center, the Kimmel Center, and Ozawa Hall (Tanglewood).
 His festival credits include Aspen, Tanglewood, Kneisel Hall, London Master Classes, Lucerne, Aurora, and Manchester, and he has studied chamber music with members of the Juilliard, Brentano, Shanghai, Amaryllis, and Fauré quartets.
 Ben's major teachers have been Alison Wells and John Moran in Baltimore, Mats Lidström and Jonathan Manson in London, and Anner Bijlsma and Pieter Wispelweij in Amsterdam.

 A much sought-after teacher and clinician in the Boston area, Ben currently serves on the cello and chamber music faculties at Bridgewater State University, Endicott College, South Shore Conservatory, Ipswich High School and Rockport High School.
 Former faculty, Community Music Center of Boston, and former artist-in-residence, Martha's Vineyard Chamber Music Society.
 In 2016 Ben was invited as artist-in-residence to the University of Trinidad and Tobago's National Academy of Performing Arts.
-Former artist-faculty, Killington Chamber Music Festival in Rutland, Vermont, as well as former chamber coach with the Northern Massachusetts Youth Orchestra.
-During the summers he performs at the Lucerne Festival (Switzerland) and teaches at the Summer Institute for Contemporary Performance Practice (SICPP) at New England Conservatory, and Killington Chamber Music Festival (Vermont).
+He coaches chamber music with the Northern Massachusetts Youth Orchestra, and during the summers he has taught and performed at the Lucerne Festival (Switzerland), Summer Institute for Contemporary Performance Practice (SICPP) at New England Conservatory, and Killington Chamber Music Festival (Vermont).
 He teaches from a method book of his own authorship, The Essential Technology of the Cello: A Textbook of the Efficient Cellist (2016).